 New York, NY 10031

-The Transfer Evaluation Services unit of the Office of Admissions evaluates all undergraduate course work taken prior to enrollment at City College for students entering degree programs.
-This includes college courses taken in the U.S. and abroad, advanced placement (A.P.) and international baccalaureate (I.B.) examinations, A Level Examinations, CAPE, courses taken while in the military and other courses taken for college credit while in high school.
+Transfer Evaluation Services of the Office of Admissions evaluates all undergraduate and graduate course work taken prior to enrollment at City College for students entering degree programs.
+This includes college courses taken in the U.S. and abroad, advanced placement (A.P.) and International Baccalaureate (I.B.) examinations, A Level Examinations, CAPE, courses and training taken while in the military and other courses taken for college credit while in high school.